railwayapp/docs/src/docs/reference/compare-to-heroku.md

 As a result, we make great pains to be very communicative in our support channels, [optimistically gather feedback](https://feedback.railway.app/), provide informative docs, and encourage our community to help each other.

 Having an issue with a deployment?
 [Join over 5k Railway users on our Discord Server!](https://discord.gg/railway) With our dedicated support channels, you can get help from the Railway team and our community of builders.

-## Moving From Heroku to Railway

-Getting your app hosted on Heroku moved over to Railway is very simple.

-All you need to do is connect your GitHub account, create a new project, and then deploy your repo.
-We even support Procfiles out of the box.
-(Only a single process is supported for now)

-If you want to learn in-depth about our product, the [Getting Started guide](/getting-started) that will walk you through the process.

-If you run into any issues, we would be more than happy to answer your questions on our [Discord](https://discord.gg/railway) or over email at team@railway.app